SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Reuse/Reuse.md

 1. The **WidgetClassListPresenter**: a widget containing a `SpListPresenter` specifically for displaying the subclasses of `SpAbstractWidgetPresenter`.
 1. The **ProtocolMethodListPresenter**: a widget composed of a `SpListPresenter` and a `SpLabelPresenter` for displaying methods of a protocol.
 1. The **ProtocolPresenter**:  a composition of one `WidgetClassListPresenter` and two `ProtocolMethodListPresenter`, it will browse the methods of all subclasses of `SpAbstractWidgetPresenter`.
-1. The **ProtocolCodeBrowser** : reuses a `ProtocolPresenter`, changes its layout and adds a `SpTextPresenter` to see the source code of the methods.
+1. The **ProtocolCodeBrowser**: reuses a `ProtocolPresenter`, changes its layout, and adds a `SpTextPresenter` to see the source code of the methods.